Blosterhxh/simple_lora/README.md

 ### c.1) Problem modeling

-We begin by modeling our situation mathematically.
+We begin by modeling our situation.

 We model a prompt/image using two variables, $x$ : appearance, and $y$ : other features, which summarize the information contained in the prompt/image.
-In what follows, we consider that the other features are solely the environment, $y$: environment, which does not change the reasoning and allows for better visualization.
+In what follows, we consider that the other features are solely the environment, $y$: environment, which does not change the reasoning and simplifies what follows.

 The function $G$ is the Unet that transforms a prompt into an image: